 - Download: Lead Fishing Tackle Awareness brochure [PDF]

 Picnic sites with tables and barbecues are available on a first-come, first-served basis.
 Reservable sites are also available, view our Quarry Lakes Picnic Areas webpage for information.
 For additional information or to make a reservation, call 1-888-EBPARKS or 1-888-327-2757, press option 2.
-Reservable sites include Ensenada North and South, which are pavilion-shaded sites that accommodate up to 200 people each; Osprey and Lampert Knoll, which which accommodate 50 each and cannot be combined; and Niles (alcohol not allowed), which accommodates 35.
-For information or reservations call 1-888-EBPARKS or 1-888-327-2757, press option 2.
+Reservable sites include Ensenada North and South, which are pavilion-shaded sites that accommodate up to 200 people each; and Osprey and Lampert Knoll, which accommodate 50 each and cannot be combined.

 - Do NOT attach ropes, pinatas, party paper, string, or signs to trees, tables, or other objects in the park.

 Generators are not allowed.

 Alcoholic beverages are not allowed in Quarry Lakes, except by permit within reservable picnic areas.
 Call 1-888-EBPARKS or 1-888-327-2757, press option 2, for more information or to obtain a picnic reservation and alcohol permit at least three business days in advance.

 Sailboards/stand-up paddle boards, canoes, kayaks, and boats with electric-powered motors may be launched into Horseshoe Lake from the boat launch.
 Since the lakes are used for groundwater recharge, gasoline-powered engines are not allowed to enter the park by regulation of the Alameda County Water District even if you don't plan on using the gas motor.
 For boat launch information and a schedule of fees, see our Boating and Sailing page.
 All watercraft must be inspected prior to launching.